iwasherefirst2/laravel-multimail/README.md

           ]
     ],

 When `first_mail_password` and `first_mail_username` are empty, `office@example.net` will use credentials specified by `default`.
-This is useful for your local development, when you want to send all mains from one mailaccount while testing.
+This is useful for your local development, when you want to send all mails from one mailaccount while testing.
+This way you only need to specify `MAIL_PASSWORD` and `MAIL_USERNAME` locally.

 ### Advice